-The reading chair is 2020's comeback kid in furniture.
-As world events have imposed a slowdown in our lives, this trusted piece of furniture is again at the forefront of home styling with plenty of time to do 'nothing.'
+The reading chair is 2021's comeback kid in furniture.
+As last year's world events have imposed a slowdown in our lives, this trusted piece of furniture is again at the forefront of home styling with plenty of time to do 'nothing.'
+Not to be confused with another great reading spot, the daybed sofa, a reading chair is also referred to as a side chair and most certainly involves upholstery.
 Who doesn't love the idea of curling up with a good book or even a good streaming app?

 It's been over 50 years since designer Gaetano Pesce created his Up5_6 sculpted foam armchair that begs conversation while beckoning one to sit down in its comfy cradle.
 Shown here in the original 1969 beige and petrol green stripe pattern, this chair from B&B Italia also comes in a refreshed assortment of solid colors such as navy blue, emerald green, cardamom, among others.
 Warning for this chair: be sure to have plenty of time to spare once you sit in this as you'll want to stay there.

 Designed in 2004 by Antonio Citterio, this handsome armchair combines a sleek frame with upholstered cushions available in either fabric or leather, resulting in a rare combination of soft and hard surface textures.
 An extra special touch is a throw-pillow style, which makes snuggling up in this chair feel extra comfortable and inviting.

 Imagine a massive marshmallow in your living room.
 This image sums up Holly Hunt's Sumo lounge chair, especially when rendered in white nubby wool.
 Described as 'robust and playful' by the Chicago-founded design firm, these cube-shaped chairs swivel for a change of scenery when reading, feature ample armrests for comfort, and can accommodate an upright or curled-up seating position.
 Reading in these beauties gives new meaning to sink in.